Kansas Medicaid Long Term Care Eligibility in 2022

-In Kansas, Medicaid covers nearly 65% of all nursing home residents.
+In Kansas for 2022, Medicaid covers nearly 65% of all nursing home residents.
 However, Medicaid does not cover assisted living or continuing care retirement communities (with the exception of skilled nursing units).
 Medicaid in Kansas only pays for care at nursing homes or Intermediate Care Facilities for the Mentally Retarded.

 Community and home based waivers: Autism; Frail Elderly; Intellectually/Developmentally Disabled; Physically Disabled; Traumatic Brain Injury; Money Follows the Person; Technology Assisted.

 - Applicants must be eligible for Medicaid Long Term Care in addition to individual program requirements before they will be granted community and home based waivers.

 1. Residency and Citizenship – the applicant must be a Kansas resident and be a U.S. citizen or have proper immigration status.

 2. Age/Disability – the applicant must be age 65 or older, or blind, or disabled and can receive care in home or at a facility.
 The applicant must meet certain medical requirements consistent with the level of care requested.

 3. Income Limitations – the applicant’s monthly income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must be less than 244% of the Federal Poverty Level.
 However, all income above $62.00 per month must be used to help pay for care.
 The personal needs allowance of $62/month is not factored into the total countable income.